defi-the-cefi/Transformer/README.md

 ![transformer_arch](images/General_Arch.png)

-The key innovation lies in the attention mechanism utitlized by each layer in the network to preserve relational structure across what used to be prohbitively long distances.
+The key innovation lies in the attention mechanism utitlized by each layer in the network to preserve relational structure across what used to be prohibitively long distances.

 ![attention equation](images/attention_equation.png)